Polycategorical Constructions for Unitary Supermaps of Arbitrary Dimension: The Need for a Stronger Definition than Locally Applicable Transformation

 \section{The Need for a Stronger Definition than Locally Applicable Transformation}

-In this section we show why locally-applicable transformations are not strong enough to satisfy our two goals, in the course of doing so we introduce a few definitions which will be used throughout the paper. \begin{itemize} \item First, we wish to reconstruct unitary supermaps from only the monoidal structure of the category of unitaries.
-However, locally-applicable transformations on unitaries are more general than unitary supermaps, in other words there are locally-applicable transformations $S^{loop}:[A,A'] \rightarrow [B,B']$ and $S^{V}:[A,A'] \rightarrow [B,B']$ which cannot be implemented by unitary supermaps of the same type.
-Put simply whilst it has been proven that $\mathbf{lot}[\mathbf{fQC}] = \mathbf{QS} $ \cite{Wilson2022QuantumLocality} it is not the case that which means that we will need a stronger condition than that of a locally applicable transformation to tightly generalize the construct of supermaps to arbitrary symmetric monoidal categories. \item Second, we wish to reconstruct a monoidal and polycategorical semantics for the composition of general supermaps, locally-applicable transformations do not however generally satisfy the kind of interchange law we would require, in-fact it is exactly $S^{loop}$ and $S^{V}$ which do not commute when applied to separate parts of bipartite systems.
-Algebraically there does not appear to be a sensible notion of tensor product $\otimes$ such that $S^{loop} \otimes S^{V}$ can act on all bipartite processes \textit{and} This means that we will have to give a stronger condition to guarantee that we can give a formal semantics to the following intuitive picture: The locally-applicable transformations $S^{loop}$ and $S^{V}$ would give following ambiguity: and so we consider them to be unsuitable for a formalisation of the intuitive concept of a hole. \end{itemize} We will introduce each problem separately in more detail, and then in the main paper we show that both problems can be addressed by the same definition of slot.
-A slot will be morphism in the centre, suitably defined, of the locally-applicable transformations.
-This definition naturally solves the problem of the interchange law by definition and in turn by forcing commutation with transformations such as $S^{loop}$ and $S^{V}$ this definition will be strong enough to tightly characterize the unitary supermaps.
-In short we will find that for any $\mathbf{C}$ then $\mathbf{slot}[\mathbf{C}]$ is monoidal, $\mathbf{pslot}[\mathbf{C}]$ is a polycategory, and furthermore that $\mathbf{plsot}[\mathbf{fU}] = \mathbf{uQS}$ and $\mathbf{plsot}[\mathbf{fQC}] = \mathbf{QS}$.
-Meaning that the polycategorical structure of supermaps can be generalized to arbitrary symmetric monoidal categories. \paragraph{Observation 1: locally-applicable transformations do not characterise unitary supermaps} Let us consider two locally-applicable transformations on the category of unitaries which will play an important role throughout this paper.
+In this section we show why locally-applicable transformations are not strong enough to satisfy our two goals, in the course of doing so we introduce a few definitions which will be used throughout the paper.
+We will introduce two conceptual and technical issues regarding locally-applicable transformations, and show that both problems can be addressed by strengthening them to \textit{strongly} locally-applicable transformations (slots).
+A slot will be morphism in the centre, suitably defined, of the locally-applicable transformations. \paragraph{Problem 1: Characterising Unitary Supermaps} Let us consider two locally-applicable transformations on the category of unitaries which will play an important role throughout this paper.
 Both classes are given by conditioning on properties of unitaries which due to the time-reversibility of $\mathbf{U}$ cannot be affected by applying local unitaries to auxiliary systems.
-The first example of a locally-applicable transformation works by checking the signalling structure of a unitary and applying a time-loop whenever the signalling structure permits: \begin{definition} The locally-applicable transformation $S^{loop}:[A,A'] \rightarrow [B,B']$ is defined by taking $S^{lopp}_{XX'}(\phi)$ to be
+The first example of a locally-applicable transformation works by checking the signalling structure of a unitary and applying a time-loop whenever the application of a time loop is permitted by the signalling structure of the unitary. \begin{definition} The locally-applicable transformation $S^{loop}:[A,A'] \rightarrow [B,B']$ is defined by taking $S^{lopp}_{XX'}(\phi)$ to be